-How Tourists Can Stop The Spread Of Microplastics
+How Tourists Can Stop the Spread of Microplastics

-Travel With A Reusable Bottle
+1. Travel With a Reusable Bottle.

 Garbage should be one of the many things that tourists take from exotic beaches.
-For every Instagrammed beach photo or ocean excursion or ray of mood-improving sunlight, there’s a piece of litter that they can pick up.
+They can pick up a piece of litter for every Instagrammed beach photo, ocean excursion, or ray of mood-improving sunlight.
 If removing a single piece of plastic can reduce the spread of microplastics and tiny particles, imagine what a concerted cleanup effort can do.
 If you don’t want to organize that yourself, several organizations have you covered.
 International Coastal Cleanup is one organization that tourists can get involved with.
 ICC removes beached plastic that has made its way from boats, resorts, and even homes and workplaces.
-Eighty percent of ocean plastic comes from land, which means that the bottles and packaged lunches that you bring to work and home can wind up on the pokers of ICC volunteers.
-Prioritizing homemade lunches and reusable mugs in your everyday life will reduce plastic use in the office significantly and make their job a little easier.
+Eighty percent of ocean plastic comes from land, meaning the bottles and packaged lunches you bring to work and home can wind up on the pokers of ICC volunteers.
+Prioritizing homemade lunches and reusable mugs in your everyday life will significantly reduce plastic use in the office and make their job a little easier.

-Stop Using Products That Contain Microbeads
+3. Stop Using Products That Contain Microbeads.

 MICROPLASTICS FAQ